Aaron-Thomas-Blessen/Aaron-Thomas-Blessen/README.md

 ## Projects

+1. **Cryptic Canvas** - This tool allows you to effortlessly add vibrant color to your images and videos.
+Whether you want to bring old black-and-white photos to life or simply enhance the colors in your existing media, Cryptic Canvas has you covered.

-1. **Accident Locations ON Indian Roads** - Made a machine Learning project to find the most accident-prone areas in Bangalore and Chennai.
+2. **Accident Locations ON Indian Roads** - Made a machine Learning project to find the most accident-prone areas in Bangalore and Chennai.
 I mainly used Python, GIS, and KNN classifier algorithms in the making of this project.
 You can find the project here:- https://github.com/Aaron-Thomas-Blessen/intelunnati_TheElites.git.

-2. **Smart Traffic** - This is a project done to build a Smart traffic system where there will be minimum time waste and the CO2 emissions will be very low.
+3. **Smart Traffic** - This is a project done to build a Smart traffic system where there will be minimum time waste and the CO2 emissions will be very low.
 I used Python to make a simulation using Pygame.
 Link to my project:- https://github.com/Aaron-Thomas-Blessen/Smart_Traffic.git.

 ## Achievements